-4. Teaching and learning strategies
+6. Teaching and learning strategies

 To teach PSHE effectively, it is important that a variety of teaching and learning strategies are employed.
 PSHE is taught through cross curricular links, assemblies and other activities or school events (e.g., themed weeks, anti-bullying day, residential visits, enrichment and special activities planned to allow the children to work together under different circumstances).
 Specialist visitor speakers are invited to speak with pupils and parents about specific aspects of the PSHE curriculum.
-In the past, these topics have included body image, sexual health, LGBTQ+ awareness, drug and alcohol use and phone addiction.

-3. Curriculum Provision
+7. Curriculum Provision